 Traces the history of modern English varieties of language from the their common Indo-European origin.
 Emphasis upon the relation between cultural changes and changes in English vocabulary, grammar, pronunciation, and spelling.
-Prerequisite: 6 hours of English above 1302
+Prerequisite: at least one ENGL course at the 2000-level or higher.